vmware-nsx/eval-docs-ids-ips/3.1/docs/1-Requirements.md

     * [NSX-T Manager 3.1.0 OVA](https://my.vmware.com/group/vmware/downloads/details?downloadGroup=NSX-T-310&productId=982&rPId=56490)
     * [NSX-T Edge 3.1.0 for ESXi OVA](https://my.vmware.com/group/vmware/downloads/details?downloadGroup=NSX-T-310&productId=982&rPId=56490)
     * [Nested ESXi 7.0 OVA - Build 15344619](https://download3.vmware.com/software/vmw-tools/nested-esxi/Nested_ESXi7.0_Appliance_Template_v1.ova)
-    * External VM and Victim VM OVA - Links to these will be provided to PoV participatns by their NSX account team.
+    * External VM and Victim VM OVA - Links to these will be provided to PoV participants by their NSX account team.
 * Preferrably, the deployed NSX Manager should have Internet access in order to download the lastest set of IDS/IPS signatures.

 > **Note**: if you are not entitled or not able to access the above links, you can download a free trial and obtain a license for all of the above through https://www.vmware.com/try-vmware.html